-I have an overall goal of trying to move one laptop over to be terminal based only laptop one day.
+I have an overall goal of trying to move one laptop over to a terminal-based only laptop one day.
 However, I can’t do that until I can survive more than a day or two in the shell.
-It’s not a goal of “only” having a system that is GUI free.
-I have multiple system.
-I just want one singular system that is terminal only and is mobile (because I do have multiple headless Raspberry Pi’s in my environment.
+It’s not a goal of “only” having a system that is GUI-free.
+I have multiple systems.
+I just want one singular system that is terminal only and mobile (because I do have multiple headless Raspberry Pis in my environment.

 So while I can use vi (but really I normally use Nano) – I wanted something slightly simpler yet more powerful if that makes sense?
-So I was looking at command line based word processors and wistfully remember the ones I loved.
-My favorite was a dos based one I used around 1993 or 1994 called “write”.
+So I was looking at command line-based word processors and wistfully remembering the ones I loved.
+My favorite was a dos-based one I used around 1993 or 1994 called “write”.
 Try googling that and finding an accurate result.
 My next favorite word processor of all time was actually windows-based, Wordperfect 5.1 for Windows 3.1.
-Geowrite part of Geoworks (a GUI shell that competed with Windows) was other much loved.
+The Geowrite part of Geoworks (a GUI shell that competed with Windows) was another that was much loved.
 Other than that it becomes kind of meh, I have no love for other word processor software.
-Normally I use notepad or whatever plain text GUI equivalent exists for whatever operating system I’m using .
+Normally I use notepad or whatever plain text GUI equivalent exists for whatever operating system I’m using.
 So back to looking.

-Like I said, I do quite a bit with Nano in the command line.
-For a text editor (not word processor) I still love edit from DOS, but Nano works very well for my needs.
-Now the bare minimum has been established, what can I get that’s a little more.
+As I said, I do quite a bit with Nano in the command line.
+For a text editor (not a word processor) I still love editing from DOS, but Nano works very well for my needs.
+Now the bare minimum has been established, what can I get that’s a little more?
 If you ask around online, everyone gives one main example – Wordgrinder.
-So since I was just starting out the search, who was I to argue.
-Sudo apt get me some wordgrinder.
+So since I was just starting out the search, who was I to argue?
+Sudo apt-get me some Wordgrinder.

-I fired it up once it was finished and first I was impressed, but did have some annoyances.
+I fired it up once it was finished and at first I was impressed but did have some annoyances.
 The first is that I wasn’t happy with white on black.
-I decided I wanted to go old school and do bright green text on black, but I couldn’t figure how.
-So I went on reddit and asked if anyone knew how.
+I decided I wanted to go old school and do bright green text on black, but I couldn’t figure out how.
+So I went on Reddit and asked if anyone knew how.
 Someone was nice enough to answer, they went through the original source code, and there was no option for changing font (or background) colors.
 What you got was what you get.
-Not that I’m ungrateful, things might still be great (kinda).
+Not that I’m ungrateful, but things might still be great (kinda).